 Sometimes a person might feel that there is no escape and may do things to ‘fit in’, like changing their appearance or acting differently.
 They may believe some of the awful things said about them, which can impact their sense of self.
 Sometimes they might want to hurt others, or themselves, because of it.

-Being bullied can affect a person’s performance at school, uni, TAFE or work, and can continue to affect them through adulthood.
+Being bullied can affect a person’s performance at school, uni, TAFE or work, and can continue to affect them throughout adulthood.

 Experiencing bullying can also increase the risk that someone will develop depression and anxiety in the future, and it can increase the risk of self harm, suicidal thinking and suicide.